Scorpio Rising (band): History

 Scorpio Rising toured the UK with Smashing Pumpkins, PWEI, Neds Atomic Dustbin, Eat, Senseless Things and other contemporary bands of the early 1990s, culminating with appearances at Finsbury Park and Reading Festival in 1992.
 Scorpio Rising then recorded their one and only full-length album, Pig Symphony.

 Scorpio Rising utilised ripped speakers, metal pipe acoustics and vintage film studio equipment while recording Breathing Underwater/Zero for Chapter 22 in Ed's Garage (now a defunct vintage recording studio in Camden Town, London) in 1992.
 This session (co-produced by Teo Miller who also produced Daisy Chainsaw) generated interest from Sire, who the band signed with after Seymour Stein flew from New York to see them headline the Marquee club in London in 1992.
 The ensuing album, Pig Symphony, was recorded over Christmas 1992 at Rockfield Studios, Monmouth, and was again produced by Teo Miller with the band.

 During the 1993 PWEI tour preceding the release of Pig Symphony, bassist Steve Soar left the band and they went into the studio as a four piece.
 Soar appears on "Breathing Underwater" and "Fountain Of You"; both recorded during the Breathing Underwater sessions at Ed's Garage; he was replaced by Mark Browning from The Bell Tower for the remainder of the tour and some following shows.
 Bass guitar on Pig Symphony was played by Bank and lead guitarist Sploote Lead.
 The band experimented heavily with ambient acoustics and darker material.
 The album includes longer, darker and more psychedelic tracks: "Oceanside" and "Sleeping Sickness" and extremely heavy guitar and vocal eq processing.
 Pig Symphony was mixed at Amazon/Parr St Studios in Liverpool.
 The album was well received by college radio in the US and received significant airplay, selling 30,000 units without advertising or tour support (both ostensibly due to internal reorganisation at Sire).

-Having recruited bass player Mandi Morgan, Scorpio Rising returned to the studio to record the follow-up for Sire/Elektra, titled Brutal Deluxe.
+After recruiting bass player Mandi Morgan, Scorpio Rising returned to the studio to record the follow-up for Sire/Elektra, titled Brutal Deluxe.
 The new album was produced by Steve Osborne of Perfecto, producer of Happy Mondays' Pills 'n' Thrills and Bellyaches and U2.
 Recorded and mixed in 1993 at Orinoco and Battery Studios in London, Brutal Deluxe took Scorpio Rising in a new direction, and included the unique thrash/trance track "Bugcatcher", which was later remixed by Steve Osborne and included in Paul Oakenfold's Goa trance sets for Radio 1.
 The album was never released by Sire.